 A co-defendant is charged with the same offence and appears in court on the 25th January.
 He is sent to the Crown Court on the same day.
 The CTL expiry date for that defendant is 26th July 2017.
 A further co-defendant appears in court on 4th February 2017.
 His CTL expiry date is 4th August 2017.

 A further robbery charge is added against all defendants and an ABH is laid against one defendant.
 The robbery charge against all defendants is preferred on the 1st March 2017 and its CTL will be 182 days less the time in custody each defendant has served to that date.
 Each CTL expiry date for the robbery will therefore be the same expiry date as that of the cases for which they were sent for trial: no extra time is gained by the prosecution where the additional counts are added to the same indictment.
 The ABH charge, although either way also has a 182 day CTL and has the same expiry date as the other offences to which it relates (Regulation 5(6D)).

-CTLs apply to young offences remanded in custody and those remanded to local authority accommodation under s.23 Children and Young Persons Act 1969 (s.22 (11) of the Act, R v Stratford Youth Court, ex p.
+CTLs apply to young offenders remanded in custody and those remanded to local authority accommodation under s.23 Children and Young Persons Act 1969 (s.22 (11) of the Act: R v Stratford Youth Court, ex p.
 S. (a Minor) 1 W.L.R.
-1758 and Archbold 3-81).
+1758.

 Where a secure accommodation order is made, the time limit runs from the date when the order was made, not from when the young person is actually placed in the accommodation.

 The time limits for young offenders in the Youth Court are as follows:

 - Summary only Offences - 56 days from the first remand date to the start of the summary trial.

 - Either way Offences - where the court is not required to determine venue - 56 days.

 - Either way Offences (and those which are indictable only for adults) - where a determination is made that the offence(s) is suitable to be heard in the Youth Court - 56 days.